 I grew up on a small farm in the U.S. state of Montana.
 My first teaching experience came as a Judo and Jujitsu instructor for at-risk teens.
 This sparked an interest in education, which led me to study social sciences and humanities with a focus on history at Western Washington University.
 My intention was to become a secondary school history teacher.
 However, my passion for travel took me in a different direction - or, really, many different directions.
 From hitchhiking in Australia to trekking in the Andes, I found exploring the world as educational as anything I'd experienced in the classroom.
 Similarly, I found varied work experiences, including time as a ranch-hand, political fundraising, working as a night-shift janitor at an oil refinery, and various stints in landscaping and construction provided invaluable opportunities for learning and growth.
 Eventually, I found a way to combine my interests in education and travel by teaching English in Hanoi, Vietnam.
-I spent five years in Vietnam, mostly in academic management, including time as the Director of Studies for an organisation with more than 100 teachers and 10,000 students.
-In 2017 I completed (with distinction) the MSc Education programme at the University of Edinburgh.
+I spent five years in Vietnam, mostly in academic management, including time as the Director of Studies for one of the city's largest TESOL schools.
+In 2017 I completed the MSc Education programme at the University of Edinburgh.
 After my Master's I moved to Xiamen, China where I briefly worked as a kindergarten teacher, then spent two years as the Deputy Head of an international primary school.
-I have now returned to Edinburgh, where I'm nearing completion of a fully-funded PhD research project focusing on critical thinking in diverse higher education contexts.
-My experiences of travel, work, and international education have greatly shaped my approaches to teaching, learning, and research.
+I returned to Edinburgh in 2020 to undertake a fully-funded PhD research project focusing on critical thinking in cross-cultural education contexts.
+I started teaching at Moray House in 2021 and love being back in the classroom.
+As a researcher, I have a wide range of interests, but I'm particularly fascinated by the philosophy of education.

-PhD Education candidate (University of Edinburgh, fully funded scholarship starting in 2020)
+PhD Education (University of Edinburgh, thesis under review)

 MSc Education with distinction (University of Edinburgh, 2017)